shaksternano/borgar/README.md

 2. Run the Docker compose file with `docker compose up -d`.
 3. Set the value of `cobaltApiUrl` in `config.json` to `http://localhost:9000`, adjusting the port if changed in the docker-compose.yml file.

+## Running the program from source

+1. Run `./gradlew run`.
+   - If using IntelliJ IDEA, you can also run `app/src/main/kotlin/Main.kt`.

+## Building a JAR File from source

+1. Run `./gradlew build`.
+2. The JAR file will be located in `build/libs`.